-No matter how many application servers you've started to scale horizontally, the load balancer will divide the incoming traffic evenly between the Application servers.
-If you have differently sized application servers we can weight some more than others.
+No matter how many application servers you have (see scaling horizontally), the load balancer will divide the incoming traffic evenly between the Application servers.
+If you have differently sized application servers it is possible to accommodate for this by weighing some servers more than others.

 By default new requests will be forwarded to the application server with the least connections.
 This is usually the application server with the lowest load.
-Health checks can mark an application server down, then it will not receive any requests.
+Health checks can mark an application server as down and it will not receive any more requests.

-The loadbalancing mode can be changed.
-For e.g. we can forward requests based on a hash of headers or IP addresses to the same application server all the time.
+The load balancing mode can be changed.
+For example, we can forward requests based on a hash of headers or IP addresses to the same application server all the time.
 This can be useful if you store session information in the servers memory which is not shared with the other application servers.

-If one application server has an outage the load balancers will stop forwarding traffic to this node.
+If one application server has an outage the load balancers will stop forwarding traffic to it.
 This way your application stays online even if one of your servers is down.
-To take advantage of this you should read something about load balancer health checks
+To take full advantage of this you can read about load balancer health checks.

-Terminating the SSL/TLS connection on the load balancers keeps the necessary encryption/decrytion load from your application servers.
-Thus your application server can use the CPU resources for your application instead blocking them with SSL handling.
+Terminating the SSL/TLS connection on the load balancers keeps the encryption/decryption load away from your application servers.
+Thus your application server can use more resources for your application.
 The load balancer does the SSL handshake with the client and communicates without SSL in our internal network.